stv707/openshift-labs/part-2/README.md

    ```sh
    oc edit deployment nodeapp-<username>
    ```
+   - look for container image and change that
+   - change the image to stv707/kubia:v1

+2. Verify from url that the new image is in place

-2. Rollback to a previous version:
+3. Rollback to a previous version:
    ```sh
    oc rollout undo deployment/nodeapp-<username>
    ```